tdb-ac/flink-sql-join-sample/README.md

 ![img.png](assets/flink-job-run-4.png)

 Resulted in 1298 result messages on sink topic

-The amount of records sent from the sources is for all jobs the same, implying the sources do not cause the inconsistency of the data.

 ## Implication
 Because of these inconsistent results it's hard to trust the data will be correctly synced between the old and new application,